tf-encrypted/tf-encrypted/docs/source/index.rst

 tf-encrypted
 ========================================

 tf-encrypted is an open source Python library built on top of `TensorFlow`_ focused on making it easy for researchers and practitioners to experiment with privacy-preserving machine learning without needing to be an expert in machine learning, cryptography, distributed systems, or high performance computing.

-For more information on performance and security please read the `Private Machine Learning in TensorFlow using Secure Computation`_ paper.
+More detailed information on the architecture, performance, and security considerations of this project are contained in `Private Machine Learning in TensorFlow using Secure Computation`_ paper which introduced this project.

 .. _TensorFlow: https://tensorflow.org
 .. _Private Machine Learning in TensorFlow using Secure Computation: https://linkhere.org